urql-graphql/urql/docs/graphcache/cache-updates.md

 [quote](./normalized-caching.md/#storing-normalized-data):

 > Any mutation or subscription can also be written to this data structure.
 Once Graphcache finds a
-> keyable entity in their results it's written to its relational table which may update other queries
+> keyable entity in their results it's written to its relational table, which may update other
-> in our application.
+> queries in our application.

 This means that mutations and subscriptions still write and update entities in the cache.
-These updates are then reflected on all queries that our app currently uses.
+These updates are then reflected on all active queries that our app uses.
 However, there are limitations to this.
 While resolvers can be used to passively change data for queries, for mutations and subscriptions we sometimes have to write **updaters** to update links and relations.
 This is often necessary when a given mutation or subscription deliver a result that is more granular than the cache needs to update all affected entities.